Archive for Prospects

 All of the numbered prospects below also appear on The Board, a resource the site offers featuring sortable scouting information for every organization.
 It has more details than this article and integrates every team’s list so readers can compare prospects across farm systems.
 It can be found here.
 Read the rest of this entry »

-Below is an analysis of the prospects in the farm system of the Pittsburgh Pirates.
-Scouting reports were compiled with information provided by industry sources as well as my own observations.
+Below is an analysis of the prospects in the farm system of the Boston Red Sox.
+Scouting reports were compiled with information provided by industry sources as well as our own observations.
 This is the second year we’re delineating between two anticipated relief roles, the abbreviations for which you’ll see in the “position” column below: MIRP for multi-inning relief pitchers, and SIRP for single-inning relief pitchers.

 A quick overview of what FV (Future Value) means can be found here.
 A much deeper overview can be found here.